wso2-attic/ballerina-integrator/README.md

    NOTE : Replace `172.17.0.1` if your local Docker IP differs from `172.17.0.1`

-- Run the Prometheus Docker image using the following command
+- Use the following command to start a Prometheus Docker container:
 ```
    $ docker run -p 19090:9090 -v /tmp/prometheus.yml:/etc/prometheus/prometheus.yml \
    prom/prometheus